lawrenceevalyn/THE-DISS/README.md

 manually add 4 tabs in command line so it will run right -- tap ctrl-V then tab to insert (use 'show invisibles' to see where tabs need to go in the above)

 update the txt file to match whatever I'm running it on

+in the output, I have to add "htitem_id" as the title of the first column and delete the other columns

 ### Problems I am noticing: